15 Feb 2018

 - Can you take me through your sales process?

 Strong preparation can be a decisive differentiator during the sales interview process.
 We take this concept to the next level in Smart questions to ask at the end of an interview.

 We consider the three points above to be the equivalent of professional layups.
 Trust us, it’s hard to win the interviewing game when you’re missing your layups.
-Given how opportunities sometime appear at the busiest of times, it’s our advice to start working on your Linkedin profile now (if needed).
-Nailing that piece will mostly likely make more opportunities appear.
+Given how opportunities sometimes appear at the busiest of times, it’s our advice to start working on your Linkedin profile now (if needed).
+Nailing that piece will most likely make more opportunities appear.

 Since 2014, we have written well over 100 blogs on sales hiring and sales interviewing.
 These blogs have covered a great deal of the topics that fit our space.
 With Delivering Value a cornerstone value at Sales Talent Inc, we decided to write fewer but more relevant blogs.
 Starting next month, we’ll be moving our blog from a once a month format to a once a quarter format so we can continue to deliver relevant and informative content.
 Starting with our next blog in April, you can expect to see our blog on the 3rd Thursday of every January, April, July, and Oct.